ibbles/LearningUnreal/Scriptable Tools Mode.md

 # Tool Property Set

 A tool may provide settings to the user.
+The settings are shown in the right half of the Tool Palette panel.

+## Creating A Property Set

 There is [[Blueprint Class]] named Scriptable Interactive Tool Property Set.
 Inherit from this to create properties for the Editor Scriptable Interactive Tool [[Blueprint Class]] child class.

+## Adding Properties To A Property Set

-Variables in this class that are marked Instance Editable will appear in the property window, the right half of the Tools panel.
+Variables in this class that are marked Instance Editable will appear in the property window, the right half of the Tool Palette panel.

+## Associate With A Tool

 To associate a Property Set with a Scriptable Tool, in the Scriptable Tool's [[Event Graph]], on the On Script Setup event, call Add Property Set Of Type and in the Property Set Type drop-down select your Property Set subclass.
 Promote the New Property Set output to a [[Blueprint Variable]].
-To have the tool remember settings between uses, call Restore Property Set Settings immediately after setting the [[Blueprint Variable]].
+Casting may be required to make the variable have the actual type of your particular settings rather than a general Tool Property Set.

+## Read Property Values

 To read a property from the Tool Property Set call the Get Editor Property function.
 Connect your Property Set variable, created from the output of the Add Property Set Of Type node, to the Object input on the Get Editor Property node.
 The Property Name should be the name of an Instance Editable [[Blueprint Variable]] in the Scriptable Interactive Tool Property Set child class.

-A property may not always be relevant.
-For example enabling one setting may cause other related settings to appear.
-A property is shown or hidden with the Set Property Visible By Name function.
+If you gave the [[Blueprint Variable]] the exact type of your Tool Property Set child class then you may be able to access the variable directly on a variable reference node, just like any other Blueprint member.

+## Property Changed Callback

 To be notified when a property change to can add an event with the Watch Property function.
 This takes an [[Blueprint Event]] input named On Modified.